-Sales engagement isn't simply picking up the phone, making a call, and jotting down notes anymore.
-The landscape is competitive; not even CRM platforms have the functionality to keep up with recent industry shifts.
+Sales engagement isn't just about spray and pray cold calls and emails anymore.
+Sales has undergone a whole transformation in the past few years, as the world changed irrevocably.
+Sure, the landscape is competitive.
+It always has been.
+But the pace of change in preferences, outreach methodologies and even the tools available - has been huge.
 Your new prospects are engaged with the competition on dozens of channels and accustomed to finding immediate solutions to their problems.
 You need to be in eight different places at once, communicating simultaneously across platforms, and you're expected to add a personal touch in every interaction if you want to make the sale.

 Sales teams today are empowered through technology.
 The rules have changed, but the core premise remains the same.
 So, how can sales teams create more opportunities, book more meetings at scale, and generate more revenue?

-In this guide, you'll learn about sales engagement's core purpose, what features to look for in a dedicated platform, and how to optimize them to enhance your sales team's productivity.
+In this guide, you'll learn about sales engagement's core purpose, how Sales Engagement Platforms power sales, what features to look for in a dedicated platform, and how to optimize them to enhance your sales team's productivity.

 A sales engagement platform allows oversight, optimization, coordination, and most importantly—personalization at scale.
-Sales teams can utilize sales engagement platforms to increase their activity without compromising value.
+Sales teams can use sales engagement platforms to increase their activity without having to do all the busywork themselves.

 Here are a few common ways an organization benefits from implementing a sales engagement platform: